MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 </div>

 The results? **1600% compression**.
 That's exactly right, the video shown here loads 1600% faster than the gif.
 And we often get speeds even better.
-Hell, I've [seen ones](https://gifquick.net/Qq-sLq4otwN_) more than 3000%.
+Hell, I've [seen ones](https://mediacru.sh/Qq-sLq4otwN_) more than 3000%.
 You see, the gif file format is pretty bad.
 In the 28 years since GIF was created, we've made huge strides in video compression.
 So, in order to give you gifs faster, we convert them to videos.
 Pretty neat, huh?

-Not only are we super fast for gifs, we've invested in powerful servers and a ton of bandwidth*, and we run JPG files through lossless compression to serve them faster, too.
+Not only are we super fast for gifs, we've invested in powerful servers and a ton of bandwidth*, and we run other files through lossless compression to serve them faster, too.
 We also do a lot of things that you might like that are unrelated to our images: